Code-Institute-Submissions/ci-interactive-project2/README.md

     * Laptop with HiDPI Screen (Width 1440)
 + Crossbrowser testing is also performed using [Browserling](https://www.browserling.com/).
 Below are the other browsers tested on using this site :
     * Opera 62
+    * Internet Explorer 11
 + As d3.js and dc.js are charting libraries that are only supported on modern browsers, this website will not be correctly displayed on Internet Explorer.
+5. To smooth out the chart rendering and re-drawing transition, a timeout has been set, for example when users submit the forms, there will be a 1.5s delay before the charts re-draw or render.

-### Forms
+### Forms Testing
 + Household Expenditure Form Behaviour:
-    * Clicking on the household expenditure form link either in the sidebar or above the doughnut chart will open up this form in the modal window.
+    * Clicking on the household expenditure form link either in the sidebar or the blue button above the doughnut chart will open up this form in the modal window.
     * When any of the input fields are empty, if the submit button is pressed, no data will be submitted and doughnut chart and horizontal bar chart will not be triggered for a redrawn.
     * A simple form validation is in place for the inputs that only allow users to key in numbers without e, +ve and -ve sign.
     * The html input tag number type is used to assist in preventing users from keying in non-digit characters.
 + Expenditure Tracking Form Behaviour:
+    * When the form link in the side bar or the blue "Expenditure Tracking Form" button is clicked, a modal with a table-like form will pop up.
+    * On the very first webpage load, the Expenditure Tracking Form will be populated with random data generated purposely to plot the series chart.
-    * When clicked, a modal with a form-table will pop up.
-Clicking on the blue "Edit" button allows form editting.
+    * Clicking on the blue "Edit" button allows form editting.
     * When the "Edit" button is clicked again, the table-form is now made non-editable until the edit button is clicked again.
     * Clicking on the red save button with empty input by the user will clear the data in the series chart.
 All lines will be plotted at 0.
     * Clicking on the red save button will also return the form to non-editable state.